 Long delays expected for PPI decisions

-Clients who made a complaint in the run-up to the PPI claims deadline on August 29th might have to wait until next summer before getting a final decision on their case because of a massive surge in complaints in the run-up to the claims deadline in August.
+Clients who made a complaint in the run-up to the PPI claims deadline on August 29th might have to wait until Summer 2020 before getting a final decision on their case because of a massive surge in complaints in the run-up to the claims deadline in August.

 Banks have been so swamped with claims that they expect it will take well over six months before they will be able to recover from a massive backlog of claims.

 We understand that a lengthy delay in lenders investigations is not ideal, but the sheer volume of complaints registered before the deadline, has created massive logistical problems for lenders.